UdacityAndroidDevScholarship/blood-donation/README.md

 Hello Everyone,

-This application is an ongoing collaborative project made by the `Google Udacity Android Developer Scholarship Recipients`.
+This application is an ongoing collaborative project made by the `Google Udacity Android Developer Scholarship Recepients`.

 ---